-🕂 SiOx

-Carbon plasma-coating or PA-MXD6 combinations
+- 🕂 SiOx plasma coating - Carbon plasma-coating; PA-MXD6 combinations with < 5 wt%

-X Multilayers with high amount EVOH or PA-MXD6
+X Multilayers with EVOH or PA-MXD6

 Labels and adhesives applied on PET bottles must be detachable during the washing step to avoid contamination of the stream.
 Therefore, adhesives must be water soluble or water releasable at 65-80°C, with caustic soda, without any residue left on the bottle.
 Any other types of adhesives are not compatible with PET-bottles recycling.